-The Investigation will generally be conducted by the Director of Student Experience for the campus (or any other individual appointed by the Coordinator) if the Respondent is a student.
+The Investigation will generally be conducted by the Campus Director for the campus (or any other individual appointed by the Coordinator) if the Respondent is a student.
 If the Respondent is a faculty or staff member, Talent and Culture will also participate in the investigation.